-Artboost accepts paintings, prints, digital art, drawings, collages, sculpture and photography.
-The website let customers choose the style: abstract, realism, street art and others.
+Artboost accepts paintings, prints, digital art, drawings, collages, sculpture, and photography.
+The website lets customers choose the style: abstract, realism, street art, and others.

 Commission fees: 15%.

-In my personal opinion the website doesn’t look modern, but I hope it doesn’t stop people from buying, as AbsoluteArts still have a lot of original categories and great art works.
+In my personal opinion, the website doesn’t look modern, but I hope it doesn’t stop people from buying, as AbsoluteArts still has a lot of original categories and great artworks.

 Commission fees: 20% – 35%.

 Learn more about seller plans and sign up here.